Buyer’s Guide: Paint Brushes

 - Round Sash: These smaller brushes come in a range of sizes from 20 to 40mm.
 They are the best paint brushes for decorative painting (like faux finishes) and furniture, like chair and table legs, because the circular arrangement of bristles is conducive to 3D painting.

-Quality.
-A top-quality brush offers smoother, fuller coverage and a perfect finish, and while pricey (between $12 and $30, depending on size and bristle material) it can they last up to 20 years.
-You can tell a lot by the brush just at the hardware store if you know the signs of quality tool.
+A top-quality brush offers smoother, fuller coverage and a perfect finish, and while pricey—depending on brush size and bristle material—it can they last up to 20 years.
 “Flagged” bristles—slightly split at the ends—hold more paint and provide the best coverage.
 Flex bristle tips to ensure they spring back into shape.
 Bristles should also be shorter on the outside and longer toward the center, creating precision and control.
 Finally, bristles should be 50 percent longer than the width of the brush itself to pick up the ideal amount of paint, while providing maximum coverage and control.

 Top Picks for Best Paint Brushes